-Word2vec has the same drawbacks as the low-rank approximation algorithm previously discussed.
-Both approaches produce vectors that suffer from lack of interpretability, although one could argue that word2vec's vectors are even less interpretable than the low-rank vectors in the U matrix, whose dimensions can be somewhat explained using the \mathbf{V}^T matrix.
+Word2vec has overlapping drawbacks with the low-rank approximation algorithm previously discussed.
+Both approaches produce vectors that suffer from lack of interpretability, although one could argue that word2vec's vectors are even less interpretable than the low-rank vectors in the \mathbf{U} matrix, whose dimensions can be somewhat explained using the \mathbf{V}^T matrix.